Gordon Ramsay Steak

 High quality, high prices, high name recognition.

 British celebrity chef Gordon Ramsay has made quite a loud name for himself in the United States with his “Hell’s Kitchen” and “Kitchen Nightmares” shows, on which he mostly yells at people, or so it seems.
-Until recently, Ramsay has stayed out of the Vegas dining scene allowing the Pucks, Lagasses, and Flays to rule the roost but that’s all changing.
+Until recently, Ramsay has stayed out of the Vegas dining scene allowing the Pucks, Lagasses, and Flays to rule the roost but that changed in a big way.
 Ramsay’s British invasion includes no fewer than five restaurants, including this his flagship steakhouse at Paris Las Vegas.

 The design on the room is fun, as you enter through an artistic interpretation of The Chunnel, completing your transition from Paris to London.
 The two story facility boasts high ceilings (painted with a Union Jack of course), warm woods, and modern furnishings.
 It’s sort of a contemporary spin on an English drawing room, if drawing rooms were staffed by women who look like they are auditioning for a Robert Palmer video.